onox/orka/docs/logging.md

 dropped, but instead logged via `:::ada Orka.Loggers.Terminal.Logger`.

 To create a logger that can log to a file in the writable location, execute the function `Create_Logger` with the path to a file.
+An optional second parameter can be given to specify the minimum severity of messages (default is `Debug`).

 !!! example
     To log to files in the directory `/var/log/orka`, the package can be